dolittle-entropy/playbook/_docs/01_working_on_a_team/01_CodeReviews/index.md

 The following guidelines are framed prescriptively in terms of git, but apply equally to other version control and code review environments.
 Pull request is used as the generic term for a request to commit code to a shared branch.

--   Code review policies should be enforced on the master branch.
+-   Code review policies should be enforced on the main branch.
-    -   Git should be configured to deny commits directly to master, enforcing that all changes are made through topic branch PRs.
+    -   Git should be configured to deny commits directly to main, enforcing that all changes are made through topic branch PRs.
-        -   For github the following branch protection settings should be enabled for master:
+        -   For github the following branch protection settings should be enabled for main branch:
             -   Protect this branch
             -   Require pull request reviews before merging
             -   Require status checks to pass before merging